hristianivanov/Car-Rental-Web-App/README.md

 # SoftUni-WebProject : Car Rental System

-Welcome to the "Car Rental System" – a dynamic web application developed as part of the ASP.NET Advanced course at SoftUni.
+"Car Rental System" – a dynamic web application developed as part of the ASP.NET Advanced course at SoftUni.

 ## Overview